‘Young And The Restless’ Spoilers: Victor’s Frustration Mounts As Abby, Victoria Squabble, Adam To The Rescue?

 Young and the Restless (Y&R) spoilers state that Abby (Melissa Ordway) confronts Victor (Eric Braeden) over his decision to appoint Victoria (Amelia Heinle) as the Newman Enterprises COO.
 Victor insists that he made the right choice, but Abby is determined to prove him wrong.
-Meanwhile, Victoria’s continues to act bossy and power drunk.
+Meanwhile, Victoria continues to act bossy and power drunk.
 She decides to fire several Newman Enterprises employees, according to spoilers from Soap Central.

 Young and the Restless spoilers for Tuesday, November 21, according to SheKnows Soaps, state that Abby consults with Scott (Daniel Hall) and he agrees to team up with Abby to fight Victoria.
 It seems Abby would be willing to go as far as committing acts of sabotage to bring Victoria down, according to Celeb Dirty Laundry.
 She considers Victoria to be the only obstacle in the way of her ambition to take over Newman Enterprises when Victor retires.
 Of course, Victoria is aware that Abby is trying to bring her down and she isn’t going to let her have her way if she can help it.